Hardware Projects

 RJ45 Jack and Cable:

 The link signals use differential line drivers/receivers to provide maximum noise immunity.
-Because the signal is send differentially common mode noise is rejected by the receiver up to its common mode rejection limit.
-The DS89C21 from National Semiconductor operates over 20Mbps and has a typical driver skew of 400ps and a receiver skew of 500ps.
-I'm sorry to say, that the maximum skew values exceeds the allowed limit of 3ns at 20MHz.
-Therefore is the operation at a link speed of 20MHz not guaranteed but certainly possible.
+Because the signal is sent differentially common mode noise is rejected by the receiver up to its common mode rejection limit.

 The subsystem (RAE) is implemented with open collector/drain outputs on all three signals and all three values can be read.
 So there is no preferred direction and the direction depends on the software usage of this signals.